linventif/hackid/README.md

 - [IJava](https://www.iut-info.univ-lille.fr/~yann.secq/ijava/)

-# How to lunch the program:
+# How to install and lunch the game:

 1. Download the project on your computer